lugrinc/ADA-project-claire/README.md

 Votations :
 https://www.admin.ch/ch/f/pore/va/vab_2_2_4_1_2011_2020.html

 Results :  % yes, % participation, which political party emited  it,  thematic category

+## Feasibility and risks

+## Deliverables

+## Time Plan

 Timeplan:

-1. Get the data, clean them and make the
+1. Data Wrangling : Get the data, clean them.
+Make a table with all the informations per canton.
+Make a second table with the outcomes of the votations per cantons
+Deadline : 21st November

+2. Statistical analysis : find relevant relations between the demographics and the votation outcome Deadline : 5 Decembre

+3. Visusalisation : Build the interactive map(s)
+Deadline : 20 Janvier